srstevenson/nb-clean/README.md

 ```

 Run `pre-commit install` to ensure the hook is installed, and
-`pre-commit autoupdate` to update the hook to the latest release of `nb-clean`.
+`pre-commit autoupdate` to update the hook to the latest release of nb-clean.

 ### Preserving all nbformat metadata